A conservator tells state-owned Ahram Online that the beard broke off during cleaning

-The boy king’s elaborate burial mask, discovered in his tomb in 1922, is one of Egypt’s most outstanding artifacts.
+The boy king’s elaborate burial mask, discovered in his tomb in 1922, is major tourist attraction and draws visitors from all over the world.

-Tutankhamun, who ruled from 1336-1327 BC, is thought to have been about 17 years old when he died, based on analysis of his mummy, according to the British Museum.
-His cause of death is not known.
+Tutankhamun, who ruled from 1336-1327 BC, is thought to have been about 17 years old when he died.

-If confirmed, it won’t be the first time a historical treasure was damaged in an institution supposed to keep it safe.
+King Tut’s case is not the first time a historical treasure was damaged in a place where it’s supposed to be safe.